japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 INFO Task [id] in stage [id] (TID [tid]) failed, but the task will not be re-executed (either because the task failed with a shuffle data fetch failure, so the previous stage needs to be re-run, or because a different copy of the task has already succeeded).
 ----

-TIP: Read up on xref:ROOT:speculative-execution-of-tasks.adoc[] to find out why a single task could be executed multiple times.
+TIP: Read up on ROOT:speculative-execution-of-tasks.md[] to find out why a single task could be executed multiple times.

 If however `tid` task was not recorded as <<successful, completed>>, `handleFailedTask` <<addPendingTask, records it as pending>>.

-If the `TaskSetManager` is not a <<zombie-state, zombie>> and the task failed `reason` should be counted towards the maximum number of times the task is allowed to fail before the stage is aborted (i.e. `TaskFailedReason.countTowardsTaskFailures` attribute is enabled), the optional link:spark-scheduler-TaskSetBlacklist.adoc#updateBlacklistForFailedTask[`TaskSetBlacklist` is notified] (passing on the host, executor and the task's index). `handleFailedTask` then increments the <<numFailures, number of failures>> for `tid` task and checks if the number of failures is equal or greater than the <<maxTaskFailures, allowed number of task failures per `TaskSet`>> (as defined when the <<creating-instance, `TaskSetManager` was created>>).
+If the `TaskSetManager` is not a <<zombie-state, zombie>> and the task failed `reason` should be counted towards the maximum number of times the task is allowed to fail before the stage is aborted (i.e. `TaskFailedReason.countTowardsTaskFailures` attribute is enabled), the optional spark-scheduler-TaskSetBlacklist.md#updateBlacklistForFailedTask[`TaskSetBlacklist` is notified] (passing on the host, executor and the task's index). `handleFailedTask` then increments the <<numFailures, number of failures>> for `tid` task and checks if the number of failures is equal or greater than the <<maxTaskFailures, allowed number of task failures per `TaskSet`>> (as defined when the <<creating-instance, `TaskSetManager` was created>>).

 If so, i.e. the number of task failures of `tid` task reached the maximum value, you should see the following ERROR message in the logs: